Dawn-of-Resdayn/Dawn-of-Resdayn.github.io/ingame/commands.md

 ## Miscellaneous
 * ``/stuck`` - Get unstuck, has a cooldown of 180 seconds.
+* ``/delete`` - Mark your character for deletion, this cannot be undone once you leave the server!
 * ``/hub`` - Teleport to the DoR Hub area.
 * ``/return`` - Teleport back to the location you teleported to the hub from.
 * ``/sit`` - Opens up the animation menu.